 However, for rehabilitative work and for the general barn-to-barn hoof care, the change is happening much more quickly.
 This one is easy for me to predict because I have already watched it happening before my eyes.
 The tools are getting better and the customers more educated.
 When things go wrong, horseshoers and vets are reaching for the same tools they laughed at us for ten years ago.
 The modern practitioner will be expected to carry a full stock of hoof boots (preferably several different models) and know how to modify them to fit individual feet.
 They will know how to pad them and shape the tread for various pathologies and equine disciplines.
 Epoxies, casting material, impression material, assorted pads and wraps will be expected in every hoof care practitioner’s vehicle at all times.
 All of these modern practitioners will offer barefoot trimming as an option and they will hopefully be experienced and competent to do so.
 Some of these practitioners will also offer forge work and metal shoeing.
 Some will not.
 Some will offer synthetic shoeing.
 Some will not.
 But where rehabilitative work is concerned, the voids between the barefoot and shoeing worlds are growing quite narrow.
 I predict that whether or not someone shapes iron will matter less and less as time goes by.
 This will be replaced with more important questions from the vets and horse owners: Can you heat fit hoof boots that work well on this high/low horse?
 Do you have knowledge and experience to handle this situation?
 Do you have the tools to handle this situation?
 Are you prepared to pad and cast this surgery site?
 Can you find a way for me to ride my navicular horse this weekend?
 Wouldn’t the exercise be good for her?

 What can we do about it?
 Love the barefoot performance horse and never forget the healing powers of natural wear, stimulation, insightful trimming and time.
 Use it every day, as you will never find a better tool.
 But also become that well stocked practitioner.
-Boot new clients on day one- always.
-Think your way through boot fit issues or problems- always.
-Pad, protect and support lame horses on day one- unless your trim makes them safe and sound.
-Then very soon you will find yourself in the center of the hoof care world- instead of the fringe.
+Boot new clients on day one - always.
+Think your way through boot fit issues or problems - always.
+Pad, protect and support lame horses on day one - unless your trim makes them safe and sound on day one.
+Then very soon you will find yourself in the center of the hoof care world - instead of the fringe.
 Your old naysayers already met you more than half way.
 Pete Ramey